Examples of formulas

 when accessing control values with variables, the "closest" variables are found

-this means that the
+this means that the row-total

-control calculation applies to the closestprice
+control calculation applies to the closest price

-total
+the total

-calculation is outside the repeat, and when it refers to$row-total
+calculation is outside the repeat, and when it refers to $row-total

-values are returnedsum()
+values are returned

-[string() castable as xs:decimal]
+the predicate [string() castable as xs:decimal]

-excludes values that are blank or not a decimal numbersee this blog post for the use of
+excludes values that are blank or not a decimal number

-within the predicatesum()
+within the predicate

 supports a second argument which is the value to return in case no value satisfies the predicate (this makes sure that we return a decimal value, as we are using a literal decimal 0.0)